 FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 Kaplan Schweser is the brand name in CFA prep.
 The orange SchweserNotes have been on candidate desks for over 25 years.
-If you scroll r/CFA, you will see Schweser referenced in dozens of weekly study-strategy threads.
-It is the default option for a reason.
+Scroll r/CFA and you'll see Schweser referenced in dozens of weekly study-strategy threads.
+It's the default for a reason.

 I sat for all three CFA levels while working full-time as an actuary.
-I used a mix of providers and the official curriculum, and I built FreeFellow because I thought there was room for a free alternative that takes practice volume seriously.
-This post is a straight side-by-side comparison of FreeFellow and Schweser for CFA Level I in 2026, with the parts where Schweser is genuinely better called out clearly.
+I used a mix of providers and the curriculum, and I built FreeFellow because I thought there was room for a free alternative that takes practice volume seriously.
+This post is a straight side-by-side of FreeFellow and Schweser for CFA Level I in 2026, and I call out the parts where Schweser is genuinely better.

-Disclosure up front: I am the founder of FreeFellow.
+Disclosure up front: I'm the founder of FreeFellow.
 The post is self-interested.
-I tried to be even-handed.
+I tried to be even-handed anyway.

 What Each Provider Offers